cfpb/hmda-platform/Documents/API.md

     ```

 ## Authorization
-Each endpoint (excluding `/`) is protected by three authorization requirements.
+Each endpoint that starts with `/institutions` is protected by three authorization requirements.

 * Requests must include the `CFPB-HMDA-Username` header.
   * Its value should be the username of the user making the request.